CrystalSage/flagctf-writeups_2019/Network Traffic Analysis and Log Analysis/README.md

-This entire Forenics-like section was solved with one pcapng file provided in the first challenge.(Q1-Q5)
+This entire Forensics-like section was solved with one pcapng file provided in the first challenge.(Q1-Q5)